Summer Start for Engineering students

 School leavers can be better prepared for a BE(Hons) by studying over six weeks before Semester One begins.

-If you’re a Year 13 student intending to start a Bachelor of Engineering (Honours) with us in Semester One, 2024, you can take one course from the University of Auckland’s Summer Start programme.
+If you’re a Year 13 student intending to start a Bachelor of Engineering (Honours) with us in Semester One, 2025, you may be able to take one course from the University of Auckland’s Summer Start programme.
 This allows you to experience university life and get started on your degree early.
 You can get more general information and requirements for Summer Start on their webpage.

 The following are the Faculty of Engineering's course recommendations for Summer Start based on your potential study needs.